 Misrepresentation has damaged the goodwill in the trademark

 Damage to goodwill may include, for example, simple diversion of trade, or damage to the reputation of particular goods as being of a certain standard.
 The damage must be to the business of the trade mark owner (but this does not have to be a commercial business).
 Not-for-profit organisations may have goodwill associated with their activities and that goodwill may be damaged by passing off.

 Passing off and the Australian Consumer Law

-In some respects, a passing off action is similar to the concept of Something done by a manufacturer or seller that is unfair, dishonest or likely to mislead a consumer when buying goods or services. under the Australian Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Law (ACL) (see Chapter 7.3: Consumer guarantees).
+In some respects, a passing off action is similar to the concept of misleading or deceptive conduct under the Australian Consumer Law (ACL) (see Chapter 7.3: Consumer guarantees).

 Although the ACL is intended primarily to protect consumers, traders can take action against competitors under the ACL for misleading or deceptive conduct where the conduct relates to misuse of a trade mark.